 For example, a pizza can be delivered with a simple click of the "order" button on the restaurant's Facebook

 For other shops such as spas or hairdressers, customers can request an appointment, which the merchant will confirm using Facebook

 Some businesses also may add a button to their page allowing customers to ask for a price quote.

 has entered a partnership with Fandango to allow for the purchase of movie tickets

 directly from the page devoted to that film.
 Users also will be able to buy tickets for other events through Ticketmaster or Eventbrite from their own Facebook

 The social media site also launched a new tool to obtain recommendations from other users, including on shops and services.
 If the user activates the recommendations feature on a post asking for advice, friends can post comments with suggestions, which are then displayed on a map.

-It began to roll out the features today, and promises more new tools "in the months to come," in particular "to communicate directly with businesses on your time and terms.
+It began to roll out the features on Thursday, and promises more new tools "in the months to come," in particular "to communicate directly with businesses on your time and terms.